-Last Updated on August 30, 2023 by the staff of TheAllElectricLawn
+Last Updated on October 27, 2023 by Kyle Whitley

 The RYOBI RY48ZTR100 or the ZT480E is an electric zero turn mower.
 This mower is one of the first battery powered zero turns to be offered from RYOBI.
 This model was powered by 4 SLA (sealed lead acid batteries).
 We will take a look at an RYOBI ZT480E battery replacement.